-After the end of the regular school day supervision of Secondary students is provided only for school related activities.
-Punctual collection of students at the end of the school day and at the end of after-school activities is greatly appreciated.
+At the end of the school day supervision of secondary students is provided only for school related activities.
+Punctual collection of students at the end of the school day and after school activities is greatly appreciated.

 11. Code of Conduct